Introduction

 Different factors can help you:

-Gentle and regular massages: Promote blood circulation and the reorganization of collagen fibers, allowing for a softer and less red scar.
+Gentle and regular massages: Promote blood circulation and the reorganization of collagen fibers, allowing for a more flexible and less red scar.

-Vegetable oils: Rosehip oil and Rosa Centifolia extract are renowned for their regenerating and soothing properties.
+Vegetable oils: Rosehip oil and Rosa Centifolia extract are known for their regenerating and soothing properties.

 Medicinal plants: Wild pansy and stinging nettle help reduce inflammation and purify the skin.